piyush-garg/fabric8-build-team-wiki/Jenkins-Monitoring.md

 These include

-1. (A) The ad-hoc instance at jenkins.cd.test.fabric8.io
+1. The ad-hoc instance at jenkins.cd.test.fabric8.io
-1. (B) The slave nodes it brings up
+1. The slave nodes it brings up
-1. (C) Tenant images
+1. Tenant images

 ## Metrics that we _really_ care about